akshayraichur/akshayraichur/README.md

 I am a Software Engineer, I love to build software revolving around web, mobile and servers.
 I have a bachelors degree in computer science.

 Currently,
-- 🔭 I’m currently working on JavaScript, React and Nodejs
+- 🔭 I’m currently working on C++, JavaScript, React and Nodejs
 - 👯 I’m looking to collaborate on web based projects
 - 📫 How to reach me: [Website](https://akshayraichur.com) | [linkedin](https://www.linkedin.com/in/akshay-raichur) | [instagram](https://instagram.com/akshayraichur)